nilooeli/Machine_Learning/README.md

 *Notebook:* [diabetes_gradient_boosting.ipynb](supervised_algorithms/diabetes_gradient_boosting.ipynb)

-*Description:* This notebook applies a Gradient Boosting Classifier to the diabetes dataset.
+*Description:* This notebook uses a **Gradient Boosting Classifier** to predict diabetes.
 It includes:
-- Feature scaling
+- Preprocessing and feature scaling
-- Training using `GradientBoostingClassifier`
+- Training with `GradientBoostingClassifier`
-- Evaluation using classification metrics and ROC AUC
+- Evaluation using classification metrics
-- Feature importance analysis
+- Visualization of feature importances

 ## 11. Diabetes Model Comparison (Decision Tree Random Forest, Gradient Boosting)

 *Notebook:* [diabetes_model_comparison.ipynb](supervised_algorithms/diabetes_model_comparison.ipynb)

-*Description:*  This notebook compares the performance of three models:
+*Description:* This notebook compares the performance of three models trained on the same dataset:
 - Decision Tree
 - Random Forest
 - Gradient Boosting

-The notebook includes:
+It performs:
+- Data preprocessing and standardization
-- Training each model on scaled data
+- Training and evaluating all models
-- Calculating evaluation metrics: accuracy, precision, recall, F1 score, and ROC AUC
+- Measuring performance using Accuracy, Precision, Recall, F1 Score, and ROC AUC
-- Plotting ROC curves of all three models on one figure
+- Plotting **all ROC curves on one graph** for easy comparison
-- Automatically identifying the best model(s) using ROC AUC
+- Automatically identifying the best model(s) based on ROC AUC
-- Markdown explanations for all metrics and plots
+- Includes **Markdown explanations** of evaluation metrics and the ROC curve to enhance understanding